 FERC Rulings to Slow Clean Energy Transition

 FERC’s MOPR, a “Minimum Offer Pricing Rule,” requires the grid operator to apply high minimum offer price bids to all new state-supported resources.
-This requirement effectively bars new renewable resources from receiving capacity revenues, because it forces them to bid at a price that is likely to be above the capacity market auctions’ “clearing price” mentioned earlier.
+This requirement effectively bars new renewable resources from receiving capacity revenues, because it forces them to bid at a price likely to be above the capacity market auctions’ “clearing price” mentioned earlier.
 While it doesn’t specifically target renewables, there is little dispute that incoming renewable generation will be disproportionately and negatively impacted by this ruling.

 The loss of these revenues will increase the cost of meeting state clean energy goals.
 What’s more, the ruling will increase the cost of capacity for all ratepayers to the tune of several billion dollars over 10 years.
 If the capacity from state-supported resources is not counted toward meeting PJM’s capacity requirement but is built under the terms of their contract, PJM will still purchase additional capacity in the same amount through the auction, effectively forcing ratepayers to buy more capacity than is actually needed.